 Bismuth-213 (46 min): Used for targeted alpha therapy (TAT), especially cancers, as it has a high energy (8.4 MeV).

-Chromium-51 (28 d): Used to label red blood cells and quantify gastro-intestinal protein loss.
+Chromium-51 (28 d): Used to label red blood cells for monitoring, and to quantify gastro-intestinal protein loss or bleeding.

-Cobalt-60 (5.27 yr): Formerly used for external beam radiotherapy, now used more for sterilising
+Cobalt-60 (5.27 yr): Formerly used for external beam radiotherapy, now almost universally used for sterilising.

 Dysprosium-165 (2 h): Used as an aggregated hydroxide for synovectomy treatment of arthritis.